cms636/cms636.github.io/_posts/2017-03-15-peter-pojiang-chaoran.md

 	- Use a heatmap to show which places, roads might have been visited most frequently
 	- Create a "cast" of the people Melville met with, and show where they interacted, filterable by character
 	- Visualize how far Melville traveled each day based on modern-day walking routes between these places
+    - Explore which days were similar in terms of destinations and order thereof, to try to see if Melville kept to any sort of routine or routines.

 ### Some ideas with mockups: